 The power to define the process for managing high price events is placed with AEMO, under rule 135EA(2)(e) of Part 15B of the NGR.
 AEMO must make administered pricing procedures (the procedures) that specify an APC and define the process that AEMO must apply to declare and end APPs (pursuant to rule 224(1)).
 The role of the CPT in the commencement and ending of an APP is outlined in the Administered Pricing procedures.
-Part 15B of the NGR specifies the process for making procedures (including the Administered Pricing Procedures).
+Part 15B of the NGR specifies the process for making procedures (including the Administered Price P

-1.5 Commencement of rule making process
+1.5 The rule change process

-On 10 July 2014, the AEMC published AEMO's rule change request.
-A consultation paper, prepared by AEMC staff, identifying specific issues or questions for consultation, was also published.
-Submissions closed on 8 August 2014.
+On 10 July 2014, the AEMC published AEMO's rule change request and a consultation paper identifying specific issues and questions for consultation.
+Stakeholders were invited to provide feedback on the consultation paper, with submissions due by 8 August 2014.
+The AEMC received three submissions, which are available on the AEMC website.16